Prateek2709/Customer-Segmentation-Project/README.md

 ## Customer Segmentation Project
-End-to-end customer segmentation using transactional data to derive **business-ready customer groups**.
+This is an end-to-end customer segmentation using transactional data to derive **business-ready customer groups**.

 The project covers data preparation, RFM-based feature engineering, unsupervised clustering, and segment-level interpretation, with a focus on **reproducibility and interpretability**.